pyr/check-graphite/README.md

 * `-w`: warning threshold for the metric
 * `-c`: critical threshold for the metric
 * `-t`: timeout after which the metric should be considered unknown
+* `--ignore-missing`: return `OK` when the metric doesn't exist yet e.g. errors have not occurred

 ## How it works